 Fits in an airplane cabin?
 Yes

 Can you really use “travel system” and “lightweight stroller” in the same sentence?
 You can now.
 I know that travel systems are typically bulky and difficult to maneuver – not precisely what you want from your travel strollers.
-Well, that’s why I added the Mountain Buggy Nano stroller to the mix.
+Well, that’s why I added the Mountain Buggy Nano compact stroller to the mix.
 The Mountain buggy nano stroller is designed to change how you look at travel systems for good.

 Extendable Sun Canopy